rosslight/Darp.Ble/README.md

 Darp.Ble is an abstraction layer which aims to provide a simple, reactive way of using BLE with .Net while maintaining granular configuration options.

+## Disclaimer

+This package is under heavy development.
+Huge changes to the API are to be expected!

 ## Implementations

 | Implementation   | Observer | Central | Broadcaster | Peripheral | Nuget                                                                                                                        |